fliptanedo/FlipWebsite2024/README.md

    bottom: 90px;
    ```

 2. There's one remaining oddity.
 The color of the "over scroll".
-In `fliptheme.toml` the `primary` color sets the "background" of the page.
-(This didn't seem to be a problem in 2024.
-Did something change with Safari to prevent over-scrolling?)
+In `./data/themes/fliptheme.toml` the `primary` color sets the "background" of the page.
 To fix this, go to `fliptheme.toml` and create a new option:

    ```
    [light]